-Our social skills group therapy touches on many social, adaptive, vocational and self-help topics.
+The Club TLC program social skills group touches on many social, adaptive, vocational, and self-help topics.
 These topics are derived from the research-based curriculum, The PEERS Curriculum.
-PEERS was created at UCLA by Elizabeth Laugeson, which is a socially validated curriculum for peer-based social groups ( Laugeson, E. A. (2014).
-The PEERS curriculum for school based professionals: Social skills training for adolescents with autism spectrum disorder.
-New York: Routledge.).
+Created at UCLA by Elizabeth Laugeson1, the PEERS is a socially validated curriculum for peer-based social groups.
+Club TLC also incorporates the teachings of Social Thinking by Dr. Michelle Garcia Winner2, a well-known social skills clinician.

-Trading Information Electronic Communication (varies)
+- Trading Information Electronic Communication (varies)

 - Participating in Holidays and social gatherings

 - Choosing Appropriate Friends

 - Addressing bullying/teasing

 1. Laugeson, E. A. (2014).
 The PEERS curriculum for school-based professionals: Social skills training for adolescents with an autism spectrum disorder.
 New York: Routledge